ttnan8322-code/opb/README.md

 If you'd like, I can add a `Procfile`, a `render.yaml` template, or step-by-step instructions for creating the Render service.

+### Optional: Auto-register slash commands on start

+If you'd like the app to automatically attempt to register slash commands at startup, set the environment variable `REGISTER_COMMANDS_ON_START=true` on Render.
+This will run `deploy-commands.js` once at startup.
+Be careful — registering often can hit rate limits (429).
+Recommended: Run this manually when you add/modify commands, or use the `register` npm script.

 ---

 ## Security notice ⚠️